RoadFed: A Multimodal Federated Learning System for Improving Road Safety: Methodologies

 \subsection{Multimodal Local Differential Privacy Algorithm}

 The Multimodal Local Differential Privacy algorithm (MLDP) seeks to decrease any detrimental impact on MRHD's performance while effectively protecting private information.
 MLDP is designed following the Local Differential Privacy (LDP) proposed by \cite{kairouz2014extremal} that is implemented on IoT devices to alter data prior to transmission to potentially unreliable edge servers.
+Different from existing LDP techniques like \cite{kairouz2014extremal}, MLDP employs a specialized mapping method for feature dimensionality reduction, which is designed to better preserve important information of the original input while largely reducing the input dimensionality (thereby decreasing the amount of introduced noise).

 When a user collects a text $y$ or image $x$, the Laplace Mechanism is utilized to introduce perturbations, which is one standard distribution of $\epsilon$-LDP.
 Specifically, the perturbed text or image data $X$ can be denoted as follows: